RDP shop

 An RDP shop is a website where access to hacked computers is sold to cybercriminals.

 The computers may be acquired via scanning the web for open Remote Desktop Protocol connections and brute-forcing passwords.
 High-value ransomware targets are sometimes available such as airports.
 Access to a compromised machine retails from $3 to $19 depending on automatically gathered system and network metrics using a standardised back door.

+Many such shops exist on the dark web.

-Russian sites such as xDedic do not sell access to machines within the former Soviet nations.
+Ukrainian sites such as xDedic do not sell access to machines within the former Soviet nations.